McGill and Partners works with Salesforce to become the first London market broker to leverage agentic AI capabilities

 McGill and Partners, Tokio Marine Kiln, and Convex, launch groundbreaking, AI-powered trade disruption facility

-McGill and Partners has launched a new trade disruption insurance facility in collaboration with Tokio Marine Kiln (TMK) and Convex, offering limits of $95M, led by TMK.
+We have launched a new trade disruption insurance facility in collaboration with Tokio Marine Kiln (TMK) and Convex, offering limits of $95M, led by TMK.
 This unique offering harnesses the power of AI enabled technology provided by Altana, to support the understanding and underwriting of trade disruption risk.

 This will enable substantial coverage and limits for clients navigating interruptions and fluctuations of trade between specified locations.
 Altana’s AI platform enhances the client and underwriter experience by improving service speed and accuracy, while streamlining the preparation and review of Trade Disruption Insurance (TDI) submissions.
 The increased visibility this gives underwriters, enables them to offer broader coverage and higher limits, across all sectors and geographies.
 It also provides clients and underwriters with a dynamic, comprehensive view of the world’s interconnected supply chains.